 Travel Packing Tips for Long-Term Trips

 Since so many of you have expressed amazement at how I am able to travel long-term with so little luggage, I thought I’d share some of my travel packing tips.
 For anyone considering a trip around the world my first advice is to understand that the travel equipment companies like Magellan’s and REI offer SOME really good items but in general, most of the devices they promote are absolutely unnecessary.
-Their job is to convince customers that they cannot possibly travel without the latest and greatest travel devices, but the truth is that very few of these items are absolutely necessary.
+Their job is to convince customers that they cannot possibly travel without the latest and greatest travel gadgets, but the truth is that very few of these items are absolutely necessary.

 Here are my travel packing tips about what to carry and how to carry it:

-TO WEAR:
+TO WEAR

 • Long trousers